 SF’s Self-Inflicted Eviction Crisis – Groups Charge Mayor Has Failed to Release Funds to Prevent Homelessness and Stabilize Communities

-San Francisco, CA – Just a month into the new fiscal year, housing advocates and families have to face the possibility of an eviction and lay off crisis a group charges that Mayor London Breed has failed to release promised funds for youth, workforce development, eviction support for families, emergency housing vouchers and rental assistance.
+San Francisco, CA – Just a month into the new fiscal year, housing advocates and families have to face the possibility of an eviction and lay off crisis as a group charges that Mayor London Breed has failed to release promised funds for youth, workforce development, eviction support for families, emergency housing vouchers and rental assistance.

 Last week, The People Budget Coalition, representing over 150 community organizations and labor groups, called on Mayor Breed “to act swiftly to protect San Francisco’s most vulnerable populations.”